Easy Blueberry Cottage Cheese Breakfast Bake.

 • Set 2 tablespoons of sugar or monk fruit sweetener aside for topping the bake.

-• Add the cottage cheese, eggs, chia seeds (if using), vanilla extract, cinnamon, and maple syrup (or monk fruit for the keto version) to a blender or food processor.
+• Add the cottage cheese, yogurt, chia seeds (if using), baking soda, vanilla extract, cinnamon, and maple syrup (or monk fruit for the keto version) to a blender or food processor.
 Blend for about 20–30 seconds until smooth and creamy.

 • Pour the blended mixture into a mixing bowl.
 Stir in the oats (or almond flour for the keto version) until fully combined.